 While not all wisdom teeth require removal, wisdom teeth extractions are often needed because of a problem patients are experiencing such as pain, swelling, decay or infection.
-Wisdom teeth extractions may also be performed as a preventative measure to avoid more serious dental problems in the future that may be caused by impaction, or the incorrect eruption of the tooth.
+Wisdom teeth extractions may also be performed as a preventive measure to avoid more serious dental problems in the future that may be caused by impaction, or the incorrect eruption of the tooth.
 If the impaction of one or more wisdom teeth is present and left untreated, a number of potentially harmful dental outcomes can occur, including:

 As with any dental procedure, Dr. Espili will want to initially conduct a comprehensive assessment of the wisdom and surrounding teeth.
 Panoramic or digital x-rays may be necessary in order for your dentist to better evaluate the position of the wisdom teeth and determine if a current problem exists, or the likelihood of any potential future problems.
 These x-rays can alsoreveal risk factors that could impact the treatment of wisdom teeth, such as the deterioration or decay of nearby teeth.